Immigration to South Africa: Immigration Law and Policy

 The post-apartheid regime introduced a new framework on immigration through programs such as the Reconstruction and Development Plan; Growth, Employment, Redistribution; the 1996 Presidential Commission to Investigate Labour Market Policy.
 While these policies dismantled the racist legislation of the previous government, the newly empowered government has been criticized for not removing the ACA and condemning the associated xenophobia which has trickled into contemporary public opinion.
 Since 1994, the following regimes have in fact used the ACA to implement strict immigration measures.
 However, in general, immigration policy was reduced in restrictiveness by 60.4% between 1994 and 2014.
 The post-apartheid government did approve a one-time reparation for victims of previous immigration laws deemed racist.
 It also implemented three amnesty policies between 1995 and 1996, benefiting mine-workers, migrants with over five years of uninterrupted residency in South Africa, and Mozambican refugees who arrived before 1992.
 The regime adopted an acceptance towards the UN Refugee Conventions and made South Africa a signatory in 1995.
 The government passed the Refugee Act of 1998, which lacked specific language to determine the status of refugee, reflecting some public disapproval which has considered refugees as falsely-posing economic migrants.
 As of 2015, the government's stance on immigration policy has been to maintain existing levels and rates, however, during the previous ten years it aimed to reduce the numbers of immigrants present and moving into South Africa.

+South Africa’s contemporary immigration framework is governed by the Immigration Act, 2002 (Act 13 of 2002), as amended, which regulates admission, residence and departure.

+The principal Act has been amended by the Immigration Amendment Act 3 of 2007, the Immigration Amendment Act 13 of 2011 and the Immigration Amendment Act 8 of 2016.

+Implementation is detailed in the Immigration Regulations, 2014 (GN R413 in GG 37679 of 22 May 2014), which replaced earlier regulations and have since been amended, including in 2018 (GN R1328 in GG 42071 of 29 Nov 2018) and further regulatory updates in 2024.

+From October 2024 the Department introduced a points-based system for work visas by Government Notice (replacing an earlier version issued the same month) and finalized a remote-work (digital nomad) visa framework; digitisation measures continue.

+Policy direction is also set out in the White Paper on Citizenship, Immigration and Refugee Protection (Government Gazette 50530, 17 Apr 2024).